semvijverberg/RGCPD/README.md

 RG-CPD is a framework to process 3-dimensional climate data, such that relationships based on correlation can be tested for conditional dependence, i.e. causality.
 These causal teleconnections can be used to forecast a target variable of interest.

 Causal inference frameworks have been proven valuable by going beyond defining a relationship based upon correlation.
 Autocorrelation, common drivers and indirect drivers are very common in the climate system, and they lead to spurious (significant) correlations.
-Tigramite has been successfully applied to 1 dimensional time series in climate science (Kretschmer et al. 2016 https://doi.org/10.1175/JCLI-D-15-0654.1), in order to filter out these spurious correlations using conditional indepence tests (Runge et al. 2017 http://arxiv.org/abs/1702.07007).
+Tigramite has been successfully applied to 1 dimensional time series in climate science ([Kretschmer et al. 2016](https://doi.org/10.1175/JCLI-D-15-0654.1)), in order to filter out these spurious correlations using conditional indepence tests ([Runge et al. 2017](http://arxiv.org/abs/1702.07007)).

 Within RG-CPD, the 1-d precursor time series are obtained by creating point-wise correlation maps and subsequently grouping adjacent significantly correlating gridcells together into precursor regions.
-These precursor regions are then converted into 1-d time series by taking a spatial mean (Kretschmer et al. 2017 https://doi.org/10.1002/2017GL074696).
+These precursor regions are then converted into 1-d time series by taking a spatial mean ([Kretschmer et al. 2017](https://doi.org/10.1002/2017GL074696)).

 The final step is the same, where the 1-d time series are processed by Tigramite to extract the causal relationships.
-This requires thorough understanding of the method, see Runge et al. 2017 http://arxiv.org/abs/1702.07007).
+This requires thorough understanding of the method, see [Runge et al. 2017](http://arxiv.org/abs/1702.07007)).
 These 1d time series contain more information since they are spatially aggregated.
-The 1d time series of different precursor regions are subsequently tested for causality using the Tigramite package (https://github.com/jakobrunge/tigramite).
-One has to have good knowledge about the assumptions needed for causal inference, https://doi.org/10.1063/1.5025050.
+The 1d time series of different precursor regions are subsequently tested for causality using the [Tigramite package](https://github.com/jakobrunge/tigramite).
+One has to have good knowledge about the assumptions needed for causal inference ([Runge et al., 2018](https://doi.org/10.1063/1.5025050)).

 # Features
 - basic pre-processing steps (removing climatology and linear detrending)